filip-opalka/spelling-alphabet-converter/README.md

 Input a word that you need to spell.
 You definitely need python installed: https://www.python.org/downloads/.

 ## How to create a easily runable file that starts the script.
-This file can be doubleclicked to open, or you can put the code in the OS startup script.
+This file can be doubleclicked to open, or you can put the code in your OS startup script.

 ### Windows:
 Create a .bat file with the following content, fill in the location of the wordSpeller.py file